-The right to choose: government guidance on forced marriage - GOV.UK (www.gov.uk)
+The right to choose: government quidance on forced marriage - GOV.UK (www.gov.uk)

-16.0 Children missing education
+16.0 Children who are "absent from education"

 A child going missing and/or patterns of unauthorised absence, particularly repeatedly, can act as a vital warning sign of a range of safeguarding risks, including abuse and neglect, which may include sexual abuse or exploitation; child criminal exploitation; mental health problems; substance abuse and other issues.
 Early intervention is necessary to identify the existence of any underlying safeguarding risks and to help prevent the risk of them going missing in future.